jhcooper/HWM/README.md

 5. Follow the prompts to provide the required inputs:

-    - Enter a year (1962-Present): Enter the desired year for the report.
+    - Enter a year (1962-Present):
+        - Enter the desired year for the report.
 The year must be between 1962 and the current year.

-    - Do you want plots? (yes/no): Specify whether you want to include plots in the report.
-Enter "yes" or "no".
+    - Do you want plots? (y/n)
+        - Specify whether you want to include plots in the report.
+Enter "y" for "yes" or "n" for "no".

     - Which temporary files do you want to keep?
-(A for All/N for None/I for the Isolated Events/Enter for default ( All)): Choose which temporary files to keep after generating the report.
+(A for All/N for None/I for the Isolated Events/Enter for default ( All)):
+        - Choose which temporary files to keep after generating the report.
 Enter "A" to keep all files, "N" to keep none, or "I" to keep only the isolated events.

-    - Enter a list of site names (comma-separated) from the available sites, or press enter for all sites: Enter a comma-separated list of site names to include in the report.
+    - Enter a list of site names (comma-separated) from the available sites, or press enter for all sites
+        - Enter a comma-separated list of site names to include in the report.
 If no input is provided, the report will include all available sites.
+    - Would you like the NOAA data to be daily high-low data or hourly water level data? \n Enter: 'HL' for high-low or 'WL' for hourly water level
+        - Applies to NOAA Sites only. water_level refers to hourly water level data, while high_low refers to the highs and lows for each day.

 6. The report will be generated based on the provided inputs and saved to the Yearly Reports folder.